wpmonks/test-plugin/README.md

 # test-plugin
-This is test plugin for collaboration
+This is test plugin for collaboration.